zes1092/zes1092.github.io/content/posts/the-stage-is-yours.md

 +++
 title = "the stage is yours"
+description = "love the rage"
-description = "not much has changed" type = ["posts","post"]
+type = ["posts","post"]
 tags = []
 date = "2022-03-26"